particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Web device doctor 2025-06-27

+The [Web device doctor](/tools/doctor/) incorrectly stated that a backup user firmware would be created; this is not correct and the message updated.

 ### Cellular GNSS updates 2025-06-25

 Clarifications in datasheets and migration guides for devices with GNSS in the cellular modem (M404, M524, B504).